It is known by many names, none of which sound particularly appealing.

 The First Sip

-Having received assurances that the moonshine producer had been distilling for many years and “definitely probably knows what he’s doing,” I cautiously took my first ever sip of this legendary, highly potent, outlawed spirit, expecting it to be completely vile.
+Having received assurances that the moonshine producer had been distilling for many years and “definitely probably knows what he’s doing,” I cautiously took my first ever sip of this legendary, outlawed spirit, expecting it to be completely vile.

 But wouldn’t you know – it was pretty good!
 After a few sips, in fact, it was really good.
 The sugar softened the spirit’s sharp edge, and the pineapple made it fresh, fruity, and surprisingly drinkable.